Dre Campbell Farm

 15 Useful Insects and Creatures for Your Garden (with Pictures)

-Most people try to rid their gardens of bugs, but many of these little creatures can benefit your garden in various ways.
-Therefore, it is essential to know which insects are helpful and which can cause harm so that you don’t eliminate the good ones.
+Therefore, it is essential to know which insects are helpful and which ones can cause harm so that you don’t get rid of the good ones.

 1. Bees